gigascience/gigadb-website/gigadb/app/tools/wasabi-migration/README.md

-If the script determines that it is running on the CNGB backup server then it will source the required proxy settings and use the appropriate `dev` path for the destination to where data set files should be copied to.
+If the script determines that it is running on the CNGB backup server then it will source the required proxy settings and use the appropriate `dev` path for the Wasabi destination to where data set files should be copied to.

 Check the latest migration log file in the `logs` directory.
-The first line can be interpreted as the script is being run on the CNGB backup server and so it is sourcing the network proxy settings:
+The first line can be interpreted as the script confirming that it is being run on the CNGB backup server and so it is sourcing the network proxy settings:
 ```
 2022/11/29 03:18:39 DEBUG  : Sourced proxy settings for CNGB backup server
 2022/11/29 03:18:39 DEBUG  : Begin new batch migration to Wasabi